List of Mobile Suit Gundam 00 characters: Union

 A world famous Union professor who is invited to join the Overflags as their technical chief.
 He taught both Sumeragi Lee Noriega and Billy Katagiri in college and knows them both well.
 When Graham asks him whether the Gundams' action may bring the war to an end, Eifman does not deny the fact.
 Professor Eifman joined the Union's Anti-Gundam Investigative Squad as their technical chief and adviser to aid in capturing the Gundams.
-Having Billy at his side, they custom modified Graham Aker's Flag and renamed it as "Over Flag."
-Eventually these modifications were expanded to an entire squadron of Over Flags to stand against the Gundams.
-While doing his investigation regarding Celestial Being, Eifman was on the verge of a major revelation about their ultimate intention but was killed by Team Trinity.
+Having Billy at his side, they custom modified Graham Aker's Flag and renamed it "Over Flag."
+Eventually these modifications were expanded to an entire squadron of Flags to stand against the Gundams.
+While doing his investigation regarding Celestial Being, Eifman was on the verge of a major revelation about their ultimate intention, but was killed by Team Trinity.